jihunhwang/jihunhwang.github.io/_pages/misc.md

 </li>

 <li>
   <a href="https://youtu.be/0wv0gmmNl04">The Adventure of Alice and the Encrypted Message</a> by <a href="https://www.thecomputersciencecomedian.com/">Allison Bishop</a>.
 The best introduction to modern cryptography for general audiences I have watched so far.
-I wish I can be knowledgeable and versatile enough to give a talk like this one day.
-Her <a href="https://www.reddit.com/r/IAmA/comments/7j2qfr/growing_up_i_dreamed_of_being_a_writer_and_hated/">AMA</a> was also quite inspiring!
+Take a look at <a href="https://www.reddit.com/r/IAmA/comments/7j2qfr/growing_up_i_dreamed_of_being_a_writer_and_hated/">her AMA</a> as well!
 </li>

 <!---